Can a varicocele keep me from growing?

 Hi,

 The first time I went to the doctor, he grinned when he saw my penis and said “Well, that’s a little one.”
-He said it would be hard to see why I hadn’t grown.
+He said it would be hard to know why I hadn’t grown.
 Up until then, I thought I was normal.

 By the way, I do not masturbate, am not sexually active in any way, and have not had any wet dreams.